sartak/sartak.org/published/learning-to-build-abstractions-in-quartz-composer.md

 Quartz Composer is certainly an interesting tool to have in your repertoire.
 Origami does a lot to make it more usable and more flexible.
 For future projects I no longer have a reason to prototype animations in code.
 Origami helps you design your interactions faster and gets you closer to that sweet, sweet [instantaneous feedback](http://vimeo.com/36579366).

 Yes, it is too easy to create a mess of your composition with too many patches.
 Just like not using functions would make a mess of your code.
 Quartz Composer thankfully does provide designers robust tools for creating and reusing abstractions.
 You just have to think like a programmer. ;)

+Update: Jeremy Bishop has [taken this](https://www.facebook.com/groups/origami.community/567050420060511/) a couple steps further.
+He added more parameters and took a stab at the iterator idea.